Claude Cournoyer-Cloutier

 About me

-I am a PhD Candidate in Astrophysics at McMaster University, expected to graduate in Spring/Summer 2025.
-I have received a MSc from McMaster in 2021, and a BSc from McGill in 2019.
+I am a postdoctoral fellow at the Max Planck Institute for Astrophysics in Garching, Germany.
+I received my PhD from McMaster University (Hamilton, Canada) in August 2025, following a MSc from McMaster in 2021, and a BSc from McGill University in 2019.
 I am passionate about astronomy and astrophysics, and I strongly believe that science is for everyone.
 I have been involved in several EDI initiatives since I started my post-secondary education, and I am a firm advocate for incorporating EDI practices in outreach and teaching.
-I have extensive outreach experience in astronomy, physics, and history, including current work with McMaster's W. J. McCallion planetarium and portable planetarium.
-As head teaching assistant for McMaster's Department of Physics & Astronomy two largest courses since 2020, I have implemented several new marking practices to make grading more fair and equitable to students.
+I have extensive outreach experience in astronomy, physics, and history, including recent work with McMaster's W. J. McCallion planetarium and portable planetarium.
+As head teaching assistant for McMaster's Department of Physics & Astronomy two largest courses from 2020 to 2025, I have implemented several new marking practices to make grading more fair and equitable to students.

 The formation of binaries within star clusters is the most common outcome of star formation, and understanding how massive binaries and their parent cluster influence one another during star cluster formation is crucial to our understanding of star formation at all redshifts.
 My research focuses on the interplay between binary stars and star clusters.
 I use numerical simulations to study how the fraction of stars in binaries, and the orbits of such binaries, change during the hierarchical formation of star clusters within giant molecular clouds.
 I also explore how massive binaries influence cluster formation through their effect on stellar dynamics and stellar feedback.

-Keywords: star formation, magneto-hydrodynamics, stellar dynamics, binary stars, massive stars, stellar feedback, simulations
+Keywords: star formation, MHD, stellar dynamics, binary stars, massive stars, stellar feedback, simulations